MaxITService/OneClickPrompts/code-notes.md

   - Provides unified storage for all extension settings
   - Implements reset functionality for various setting types
 - **Message Handlers:**
+  - **Cross-Chat Prompt Sharing Module Handlers:**
+    - `getCrossChatModuleSettings`: Retrieves global settings for the module (enabled, autosend, etc.).
+    - `saveCrossChatModuleSettings`: Saves changes to the module's global settings.
+    - `saveStoredPrompt`: Stores the prompt text copied from a chat input.
+    - `getStoredPrompt`: Retrieves the currently stored prompt text.
+    - `clearStoredPrompt`: Clears the stored prompt text.
+  - **Profile Management Handlers:**
+    - Processes messages for loading, saving, switching, and deleting user profiles.
+    - Manages creation of the default profile.
   - Processes messages from content scripts and popup pages
   - Handles floating panel settings with message types:
     - 'getFloatingPanelSettings': Retrieves settings for a specific website